Chameleon-7/Self-Learning/README.md

 ### A. Seaborn Data Visualization Cumulative Project ###

-  In this project, I used different types of charts to visualize different data.
+  In this project, I used different types of charts to visualize the loan awarded by Kiva.
+The figures are drawn by comparing the awardee's country, gender, etc.

 ### B.MuscleHub A/B Test ###